 Content modeling is the process of identifying fields for your app or website and creating the structure of the content types, based on the website design.
 It involves picking the right fields to create the content type structure in the most optimized manner.

 However, before you start with content modeling, make sure that you have the following in place:

 Once these things are in place, you can start modeling your content.
 Read about how to get started with content modeling.

 While content modeling is considered to be an art that improves with practice over time, there are certain best practices that you can follow to make sure you model the content in the recommended way.

-Similarly, “Author” can be a Reference field in the “News” content type of your news site.
+Similarly, “Author” can be a Reference field in your news site's “News” content type.
 “Size” can be a Reference field in the “Products” content type of your e-commerce site.

 Many items on your website are usually bunched together.
 For example, a banner usually comprises an image, a title, some supporting text, and a call-to-action button.
 And footers usually consist of several columns of links.

 Instead of creating separate, independent fields for each component in a set of bunched items, make them all part of a group.